1fourone/frontend/beta.md

 There are some common subtasks that are important to the above features' functionality:

 [CC] - Rendering the question bank `qbank.html`
+[W] - Rendering active exams for a student

 *Legend*: D(esigned), P(artially)I(mplemented), T(esting), C(osmetic)C(hanges), R(eady), W(aiting)